Healthcare Is Hurting Your Margins : Fight Back

 One Size Fits None : Flexibility Is Key

 Employers seeking to maintain their profit margins while upholding their obligations to employee health must break with established models and embrace innovative strategies that increase efficiency and promote provider accountability.
-Chase writes often about employers who have successfully taken action to combat costs while ensuring employees access to quality care.
-One example Chase references is an employer who saved $240 million on healthcare costs, lowering their per capita spending to half the average of other employers.
 How?
-Unfortunately, there’s no one lever to pull and it’s a different combination for every employer based on the needs of their workforce.
+Unfortunately, there’s no one lever to pull, and there’s a different combination for every employer based on the needs of their workforce.
 However, there are two methods gaining in popularity as they provide valuable ROI: